Whisk Those Gadgets into Shape

 The same goes for baking tools.
 Gather the mixer accessories, pastry hook, biscuit cutter, pastry brush, and all those cookie cutters into one spot.
 A clear plastic box is great for these.
 Store it on a shelf next to your baking pans and mixer.

-I’m still hunting for that perfect divider for every kitchen drawer.
-When I find one, I’ll let you know.
+I am still hunting for that perfect divider for every kitchen drawer.
+When I find one, I will let you know.
 In the meantime, some kind of division is still helpful.
 I made use of a wooden box that used to be my Grandma’s.
 The dividers keep everything from rolling around each time I open the drawer.

 Having cooking utensils out on your counter can be both eye-catching and useful.
 Make cooking easier by only putting in the jar only your most frequently used items.